toolbarthomas/totemcss-module-loadcss/README.md

 Using the *base* parameter is optional since we asum you can use the totem_submodules:: namespace.
-The loadCSS javascript file will also be synced to your **dist** When using this module within the Totem project structure.
+The loadCSS javascript file will also be synced to your **dist** When using this module within the Totemcss project structure.

 ```twig
 <head>